andjelatomic/awebapp/readme.md

+# AWebApp
-# AWebApp, by Andjela Tomic 2022
+##### by Andjela Tomic 2022
 ***

-I am not great fan of using python for creating the websites, since there are more professional tools and languages, much closer to the dataflow, and the actual datapackages internet flow.
+I am not great fan of using Python for creating a website, since there are far more professional tools and languages, much closer to the dataflow, and to the actual internet datapackages flow.
+Of course, using this fat layer of libraries makes life in some sense easier.

 Anyhow, this is small example made as a part of an asignment, very quickly, in less then a day, just to show posibilities on how to use Python, FastAPI, SQLITE, SQLAlchemy to build simple